suu990901/LLaMA-MiLe-Loss/README.md

 ### Evaluation

 We use toolkit [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) to evaluate zero-shot and few-shot performance.
-Since we are using DeepSpeed, for evaluation, we need to run zero_to_fp32.py to extract fp32 consolidated weights from a DeepSpeed checkpoints. zero_to_fp32.py is saved automatically by Deepspeed, and you will find it in the model's save directory.
+Since we are using DeepSpeed, for evaluation, we need to run zero_to_fp32.py to extract fp32 consolidated weights from a DeepSpeed checkpoint. zero_to_fp32.py is saved automatically by Deepspeed, and you will find it in the model's save directory.
 ```
 python zero_to_fp32.py ${model_path}
 cp configs/model_configs/7B.json ${model_path}/config.json